Auzmania/AnimateCommons/README.md

 + EC.centerStage() is now REAL centering stage (even with negative left position)
 + EC.centerElement() added to center Elements
 + EC.Sound package is no longer included in "All in one" package
-+ setMetaViewport: Set the viewport metatag
++ (MOVED TO UBR) setMetaViewport: Set the viewport metatag
++ loadComposition: promise substituted with callback (no more jquery dep)

 [ 1.4.0 ]
 + Parallax Update: Fix for Animate 5.x (thanks to psaunders)